Foundations of mathematics are in the substance of brain

 Photo credit: Hernan Pinera; www.flickr.com/photos/hernanpc

 I still vividly remember my childhood days with Ramasamy uncle.
 He worked as a driver for my Appa and drove our family’s first car for many years.
-He even lived with us.
-He had no formal education but now I realize that all along his brain not only knew but also had practiced rigorous calculus on a daily basis.
-All mathematical techniques are a translated form of human brains computational processes.
+He had no formal education but now I realize that all all those years his brain not only knew but also had practiced rigorous calculus on a daily basis.
+All mathematical techniques are translated form of human brain’s computational processes.
 Humans do not invent these methods, we merely discover them.
 Some sharp minds are capable of effectively translating these mental processes into symbols and mathematical operations.
-Calculus was extracted into symbols by Newton.
-Once it is converted into symbols, it can be shared and also facilitates other minds to discover it.
-Everything including algebra, trigonometry, statistics or geometry exists in all human brains in some form.
-And it probably exist in a much more primitive form in the neural structures of birds, reptiles and insects.
+Calculus was extracted into symbols by Newton and others.
+Once it is converted into symbols, it can be shared and also facilitates other human minds to discover it.
+Everything including algebra, trigonometry, statistics or geometry exist in all human brains in some form.
+And it probably exist in a much more primitive form in the neural structures of other mammals, birds, reptiles and insects.
 Mathematical tutoring helps us to discover and extract our unconscious capabilities into consciously understandable symbols.
-No amount of work or refinement in teaching methods will successfully make a monkey understand calculus.
+No amount of work or refinement in teaching methods will successfully make a monkey understand ‘our calculus’.
 You cannot teach something that is not already embodied in the brain.